gpontesss/book-summary/demonstration-of-the-apostolic-preaching.md

 # Demonstration of the Apostolic Preaching

+## Impressions

++ Ireneaus, though not explicitly trinitarian (though chapter 47 seems to be the closest to it), quotes a lot of OT passages that are directed at Yahweh and attributes it to the Son.
+He surely thinks the Son's name is the means to salvation, as well that He is worth of worship (See chapter 91).

+## Summary by chapter

 TODO: later transcribe everything here.

 45. Jacob, in His dream, saw the Son in the top of the Stairway to Heaven.
 We